In this post, which will be updated regularly, we take a closer look at the latest rumors surrounding Google’s upcoming Pixel 2 series.

 The design of the Pixel and Pixel XL wasn’t really received that well among consumers.
 There’s no denying that Google has played it safe, as the devices look quite generic, despite that little glass window on the back.

 If you’re not a fan of the design, we have some bad news.
-The Google Pixel 2 will, according to the latest rumors, look quite similar to its predecessor, with a few minor differences.
+The Google Pixel 2 will likely look quite similar to its predecessor, with a few minor differences.
 This means you can expect to see a metal body, somewhat large bezels with the two front-facing speakers already mentioned in the Pixel 2 specs section above, and the glass panel on the back.
 However, the glass will no longer surround the fingerprint reader, which will nevertheless still be located on the back of the device.
+All of this is revealed by an image that was recently obtained by VentureBeat, which you can check out below.

 Google Pixel 2: Price

 Although we all hope that the upcoming smartphones will be more affordable, this likely won’t happen.
-Word on the street is that the Pixel 2 and Pixel XL 2 will carry a premium price tag and will either cost the same or even more than their predecessors.
+Word on the street is that the Pixel 2 and Pixel 2 XL will carry a premium price tag and will either cost the same or even more than their predecessors.
+Droid Life claims the Pixel 2 will be priced at $649 for the 64 GB version and $749 for the 128 GB variant.
+The larger Pixel 2 XL will reportedly cost $849 for the 64 GB version and $949 for the $128 model.

 At this price point, Google will have a hard time competing on the market.
 It is believed that the tech giant sold one million units of the Pixel series so far, which might sound like a big number but actually isn’t really that impressive.
 Samsung, for example, sold five million Galaxy S8 and S8 Plus units after just 26 days of availability.
 And that’s despite having their initial release limited to a few key markets like South Korea and North America.
 Huawei is planning to sell a total of 10 million P10 and P10 Plus smartphones, while the LG G6 is also expected to outsell the Pixel generation by a wide margin.